Inverness in Sunflower County, Mississippi — The American South (East South Central)

 Erected 2009 by the Mississippi Blues Commission.
 (Marker Number 68.)

 Topics and series.
 This historical marker is listed in these topic lists: African Americans • Arts, Letters, Music • Entertainment.
 In addition, it is included in the Mississippi Blues Trail 🎶 series list.

 Location.
 33° 21.19′ N, 90° 35.572′ W. Marker is in Inverness, Mississippi, in Sunflower County.
 Marker is on East Grand Avenue 0.1 miles north of 2nd Street.
 Touch for map.
 Marker is at or near this postal address: East Grand Avenue, Inverness MS 38753, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Inverness (within shouting distance of this marker); Hank Cochran (approx. 6.8 miles Freedom School Bombing (approx. 6.9 miles away); Giles Penny Savers Store (approx. 7 miles away); Club Ebony (approx. 7.3 miles away); Irene Magruder (approx. 7.3 miles away); Church Street (approx. 7.4 miles away); Riley B. King (approx. 7˝ miles away).
+At least 8 other markers are within 8 miles of this marker, measured Inverness (within shouting distance of this marker); Hank Cochran (approx. 6.8 miles away); Freedom School Bombing (approx. 6.9 miles away); Giles Penny Savers Store (approx. 7 miles away); Club Ebony (approx. 7.3 miles away); Irene Magruder (approx. 7.3 miles away); Church Street (approx. 7.4 miles away); Riley B. King (approx. 7˝ miles away).